netdata/netdata/claim/README.md

 ### Claim an Agent running in Docker

-The claiming process works with Agents running inside of Docker containers.
+The claiming process works with the Netdata Agent running inside of a Docker container.
 You can either set a specific set of environment variables in the container to have it automatically claimed on startup or restart, or you can use `docker exec` to manually claim an already-running container.

-Note that for claiming to wokr, the contents of `/var/lib/netdata` _must_ be preserved across container restarts using a persistent volume.
+For claiming to work, the contents of `/var/lib/netdata` _must_ be preserved across container restarts using a persistent volume.
+See our [recommended `docker run` and Docker Compose examples](/packaging/docker/README.md#create-a-new-netdata-agent-container) for details.

 #### Using environment variables